 The EEP/Shiree programme was worth over £83.5 million.
 Known by many as ‘Shiree’ –the Bangla word for ‘steps’ – the name is an acronym for “Stimulating Household Improvements Resulting in Economic Empowerment” which reflected the programme’s core approach: to provide households with the assets and support needed to take enduring steps out of extreme poverty.

-EEP/shiree provides resources to national and international NGOs working in Bangladesh through two challenge funds: the Scale Fund and the Innovation Fund.
-The Scale Fund provides NGOs opportunities to take large numbers of people out of extreme poverty using tried and tested methods.
-The Innovation Fund challenges NGOs to design and implement innovative approaches to reducing extreme poverty in urban and rural areas of Bangladesh.
-Additionally from 2012 shiree is also implementing two nutrition funds.
-The Scale Fund Nutrition Component implements direct nutrition support across existing shiree scale partners.
-The Innovation Fund Nutrition Component tests unproven approaches to increasing protein intake among key target groups.
+EEP/Shiree used two challenge funds to provide resources to national and international NGOs working in Bangladesh: the Scale Fund and the Innovation Fund.
+The Scale Fund, using tried and tested methods, gave NGOs opportunities to take large numbers of people out of extreme poverty.
+The Innovation Fund challenged NGOs to design and implement innovative approaches to reducing extreme poverty in urban and rural areas.

 Additionally, EEP/Shiree also implemented two nutrition funds from 2012.
 The Scale Fund Nutrition Component provided direct nutrition support to pregnant and breastfeeding women, adolescent girls, and children through existing EEP/Shiree Scale Fund partners.
 The Innovation Fund Nutrition Component tested new and unproven approaches to increasing protein intake among women, adolescent girls and children.